 Student protesters gather outside LSU Athletics offices Monday amid fallout from Title IX report

-BATON ROUGE - Dozens of students, upset with how LSU handed out discipline after a third party review of its Title IX policies, are demonstrating outside the university's football offices Monday.
+BATON ROUGE - Dozens of students, upset with how LSU handed out discipline after a third party review of its Title IX policies, demonstrated outside the university's football offices Monday.

-The students gather outside the Football Operations Building said they were frustrated with the discipline LSU higher-ups ultimately handed down.
+The students gathered outside the Football Operations Building said they were frustrated with the punishment LSU higher-ups ultimately handed down.

+Only two athletics employees faced discipline after the report, Executive Deputy AD Verge Ausberry and Senior Associated AD Miriam Segar.
+Both were given unpaid suspensions and Ausberry was also ordered to undergo additional training.

-Here are some of the signs students made for the sit in.
-TASA (Tigers Against Sexual Assault) organized this. ?@WBRZ? pic.twitter.com/jK4fmjPDrW— Sydney Kern (@sydneykern) March 8, 2021
+LSU students are now chanting “get some nerve, fire verge.”
+Verge Ausberry, the assistant athletics director was suspended for 30 days without pay for insufficiently handling sexual assault complaints ?@WBRZ? pic.twitter.com/XnhQ9NwWQB— Sydney Kern (@sydneykern) March 8, 2021

 Drivers are starting to get stuck at the two Football Ops exits.
 LSU students are sitting in the way.
 Law enforcement officers are telling drivers to “sit and wait for a bit.” ?@WBRZ? pic.twitter.com/GiDtYfzv5w— Sydney Kern (@sydneykern) March 8, 2021